Where Did The Term “Under The Weather” Come From?

 We know what it means, but where did it originate?
 Find out.

 So much of the language we speak today comes from many sources, spanning many centuries and stretching across multiple cultures.
-Here at the Farmers’ Almanac, we like to uncover the origins of popular folklore, and words and phrases used in everyday speech, especially those associated with the weather, one of our favorite topics!
+Here at the Farmers’ Almanac, we like to uncover the origins of popular folklore, and the words and phrases used in everyday speech, especially those associated with the weather, one of our favorite topics.

 Most of us know what it means to be “under the weather,” but where did this common expression originate?